The e\~ne product over a commutative ring: Preliminaries.

 \section{Preliminaries.}

+All rings considered in this article are commutative unitary rings.
 We consider a commutative ring $(A,+,.)$ with unit $1\in A$ and the associated local ring of formal power series $A[[X]]$ with coefficients in $A$.
-When series are meant to be convergent we shall use the variable $z$ instead of $X$.
+When the series are meant to be convergent power series with complex coefficients we shall use the variable $z$ instead of $X$.
+The definition of the e\~ne product is valid for arbitrary rings.
+For some formulas involving logarithms or exponentials we require the ring $A$ to contain $\QQ$, i.e. $A$ is a $\QQ$-algebra, as we need to divide by integers.
+On the other hand, the universal polynomial formulas with integer coefficients remain valid for arbitrary rings.

 \begin{proposition} Let $\cA=1+XA[[X]]$.
-The multiplication of formal power series is an internal operation in $\cA$ and $(\cA , .)$ is an abelian group with $1$ as neutral element.
+The multiplication of formal power series is an internal operation in $\cA$ and $(\cA , .)$ is an abelian group with $1$ as neutral element. \end{proposition}